Arm Debugger

 Overview

 The Arm® Debugger extension allows you to debug and optimize software running on Arm-based processors.
-The extension can be used independently and is also compatible with other extensions included in the Keil Studio Pack.
+You can use the extension as a standalone tool or integrate it into your existing toolchain.
+It is also compatible with other extensions included in the Arm® Keil® Studio Pack.

 The Arm Debugger engine supports connections to the following targets:

-Physical targets: Either through external debugging, for example, Arm ULINK™ or DSTREAM debug probes, or through on-board low-cost debugging, for example, ST-Link or CMSIS-DAP based debug probes.
+Physical targets: Either through external hardware, for example, Arm® Keil® ULINK™ or DSTREAM debug probes, or through low-cost on-board hardware, for example, ST-Link or CMSIS-DAP

-Virtual targets: Using Fixed Virtual Platform models (FVPs).
+Virtual targets: Using Fixed Virtual Platform (FVP) models

 See the Arm Debugger Release Note for an overview of each Arm Debugger engine release.